Tafsir: Sunni

-The time of Muhammad ibn Jarir al-Tabari marks the classical period, which encompassed important Sunni tafsirs, such as Tafsir al-Thalabi, Tafsir of Al-Zamakhshari and Tafsir al-Tabari.
+The time of Muhammad ibn Jarir al-Tabari marks the classical period, which encompassed important Sunni tafsirs, such as Tafsir al-Thalabi and Tafsir al-Tabari.
 Tafsir al-Tabari is one of the most important tafsir works in Sunni Islam.
 This work provides exegetical material for the whole Quran, also contains conflicting information, which Tabari tries either to harmonize or argues in support of the one he feels more correct.
 Further he includes different readings, which according to him, both might be correct and gives his own opinion after each argumentation.
 Both linguistical and theological subjects are discussed throughout his work.